-We can visualize and check our connections by checking the Show Particle Connections field.
+We can visualize and check our connections by pressing the Show Spring Connections button in the inspector.

 If we have now Gizmos enabled we must see a result similar to this.
 (In order to make lines visible we can disable the mesh renderer of our object temporarily)